cpyarger/Home-Assistant-Addons/SDRMR/README.md

 - **r900**: Message type used by Neptune R900 transmitters, provides total consumption and leak flags.
 - **r900bcd**: Some Neptune R900 meters report consumption as a binary-coded digits.
 - **all**: Listen for ALL of the above message types

+### Multipliers

+Some meters report in units that are not compatible with the HA energy dashboard.
+Multipliers can be set for each meter type so that meter readings can be converted to a compatible unit of measure.
+Here are a few examples of usage:

+- Some water meters report usage in 10ths of a gallon.
+To correct the reading, set water_multiplier = 0.1.
+- If your meter reports in CCF (centi cubic feet), you can set the multiplier to 748.1 to conver to gallons.
+Then select gal for the unit of measure.

 ## Hardware